 Cindy comes to us with an education in Criminal Justice and Corrections.
 She has spent the past years working and volunteering in non-profit organizations, such as The Central Alberta Crime Prevention Centre, Central Alberta Crime Stoppers, United Way of Central Alberta, and is currently an active advocate for the Red Deer Victim Services Unit.
 Cindy is certified in Crime Prevention Through Environmental Design, Graffiti Abatement, Crime Free Multi-Housing, Individual Crisis Intervention and Peer Support, Group Crisis Training and most recently Suicide Prevention.
 Cindy strives to make the community a safer place, advocates for victims of crime and engages residents in creating safe communities and neighbourhoods.

 Tanya is a graphic recorder and visual specialist based in Victoria, BC.
 Graphic recording is the creation of hand illustrated “infographics” on large sheets of paper – this is done live during meetings, conferences, and events.
 Tanya synthesizes conversations into concise images and text that keeps the audience engaged and inspires new ideas.
 She has collaborated with governments, corporations, community groups, and small businesses.
 She also specializes in illustrated videos and small-scale infographics.
 Her Bachelor of Fine Arts and background in community engagement contribute greatly to her work.
 Visit Tanya’s website at Drawing Out Ideas.

-In addition to our Lead Team, we work with a diverse group of colleagues – urban planners, architects, landscape architects, engineers and social planners.
+In addition to our Lead Team, we work with a diverse group of colleagues – urban planners, architects, landscape architects, engineers, security professionals and social planners.
 We bring the right blend of people and skills for each unique project.